Zorium/zorium/README.md

 ### Zorium Components

-Zorium components can be used in place of a virtual-dom node.
+Zorium components can be used in place of a dom tag.
 Zorium components must have a `render()` method

-CoffeeScript

 ```coffee
 class HelloWorldComponent